-With the medical industry being one of the fastest growing and highest paying fields, there’s no doubt, if you’re looking to go to college and are interested in biology, chemistry, and advanced mathematics, a pharmacy degree may for you.
-Here are 7 reasons to become a pharmacist.
+With the medical industry being one of the fastest growing and highest paying fields, pharmacy is becoming one of the most attractive fields for young professionals.
+If you’re looking to go to college and are interested in biology, chemistry, and advanced mathematics, a pharmacy degree may be the best option for you to consider.

 Although new Bureau of Labor Statistics (BLS) projections show a decrease in job growth into 2024, there are still hundreds of thousands of jobs available for pharmacists.
 More to the point, there will always be a need for pharmacists for as long as pharmaceuticals are being sold to the masses (which will be forever, probably).

 In the following article, we will reveal the many reasons you should become a Pharmacist.